lukastheiler/ttn_moteino/Readme.md

   Flags:   -
   ```

+The option ```--relax-fcnt```should only be used in testing.
+If you dont use it, you'll have to register the device again after every reset.
 We need these keys to send messages from the Moteino to the Things Network.

 ## Arduino code